EnMAP-Box/enmap-box-documentation/source/usr_section/application_tutorials/specdeepmap/tutorial_specdeepmap.rst

          Deep Learning Trainer Interface

 * As **Input folder (Train and Validation dataset)** use the 'specdeepmap_tutorial' folder.
 By **model architecture** and **model backbone** you can define possible model combinations.
 For this example leave the default values so Unet and 'resnet18'.
-* (Side Note: In case you would like to use timm backbones instead with no pretrained weights or imagenet weights just copy a model name from this table https://smp.readthedocs.io/en/latest/encoders_timm.html and attach  **tu-** before the model name e.g. for a small variant of Segment Anything Model 2:  model name **sam2_hiera_tiny** you need to paste **tu-sam2_hiera_tiny** as backbone name.)
+* (Side Note: In case you would like to use timm backbones instead with no pretrained weights or imagenet weights just copy a model name from this table https://smp.readthedocs.io/en/latest/encoders_timm.html and attach  **tu-** before the model name e.g. for a small variant of Segment Anything Model 2 with the model name **sam2_hiera_tiny** you need to paste **tu-sam2_hiera_tiny** as backbone name.)
 * Change the **Load pretrained weights** parameter to Sentinel_2_TOA_Resnet18 to load the pretrained weights for Sentinel-2 TOA imagery stemming from Wang et al. 2022 (https://arxiv.org/abs/2211.07044).
 * We will use the default for the following parameter and leave them checked & activated (**freeze backbone**, **data augumentation**, **early stopping** and **balanced Training using class weights**)